-American, and Hispanic or Latino.
-While these opportunity gaps exist within SPCSA-sponsored schools, students attending SPCSA-sponsored schools have mostly outperformed their peers on statewide assessments over the last few years.
-The graphs below show the percentage point differences in proficiency and graduation rate between the SPCSA and corresponding state student groups from the 2021-22 school year.
+SPCSA-sponsored schools have mostly outperformed their peers on statewide assessments over the last few years.
+The graphs below show the percentage point differences in proficiency and graduation rate between the SPCSA and corresponding state student groups from the 2022-2023 school year.

-Ultimately, the SPCSA aims to increase proficiency rates across all student groups while narrowing any achievement gaps that currently exist.
+Ultimately, the SPCSA aims to increase proficiency rates across all student groups, while narrowing any achievement gaps that currently exist.
 In addition to establishing goals to outpace state proficiency across each student group, growth in early grade levels is critical to putting students on track for high school.
 To that end, the SPCSA has set the following performance targets: